d-adler/r-vagrant-solaris/README.md

 # Vagrant Development Environment for R on Solaris

-This development environment provisions a Solaris 10 (u11) Guest OS with
+This development environment provisions a Solaris 10 (u11) x86_64 Guest OS with
-- Sun C Compiler (Solaris Studio 12.3)
+- Sun C/C++/Fortran Compiler (Solaris Studio 12.3)
-- GCC 4.9 (from OpenCSW)
+- GCC C/C++/Fortran Compiler (Version 4.9 from OpenCSW)
-- Texlive
+- Texlive (from OpenCSW)
-- R 32- and 64-bit versions using the Sun and GNU compiler
+- R 32- and 64-bit versions (build from Source) using the Sun and GNU compiler

+By default, the 32-bit version of R is compiled with a Sun Compiler and gets installed in `/usr/R-sun32`.

+Optionally, the 64-bit version of R 'sun' compiled, TexLive, GCC compiler and 32/64-bit R versions with 'gcc' can be installed.
+However, this takes several hours to complete (i.e. 5-6 hours using a fast internet connection, the VM Image growed to 9.5 GB).

 ## Prequisites